Otoplasty / Ear Correction Surgery

 It is critical that you are fully informed about the procedure: the information on this website has been written and is regularly updated by Dr Konrat.
 It was designed to provide as complete an informative experience as possible, but it does not take the place of a personal consultation.

-You should never make a decision by reading a web page alone, no matter how comprehensive the information is.
-We encourage you to book a personal consultation with Dr Konrat, where she will assess you, explain the procedure in detail and help you to understand all the benefits as well as the risks and complications of surgery in general and Otoplasty surgery in particular.
+You should never make a decision based on reading a web page alone, no matter how comprehensive the information is.
+We encourage you to book a personal consultation with Dr Konrat, where she will assess you, explain the procedure in detail and help you to understand all the options as well as the risks and complications of surgery in general and otoplasty (ear surgery) in particular.

 Pre-Operation

-- Do not take aspirin or anti-inflammatory drugs ten days before and ten days after your operation.
-These medicines can thin your blood and aggravate bruising or bleeding.
+• Do not take aspirin or anti-inflammatory drugs 1 week before and 1 week after your operation.
+These medicines can thin your blood and aggravate bruising or bleeding unless otherwise advised by your doctor.

-- You must stop smoking two weeks before and a month after your procedure.
+• You must stop smoking 6 weeks before and 6 weeks after your procedure.
 Smoking decreases the blood flow to the skin and can delay healing.

 The Operation

-- The operation is performed as day surgery, with long-acting local anæsthetic.
+• The operation is performed as day surgery, with long-acting local anæsthetic and sedation or general anaesthesia.

 Post-Operation

-- This is an outpatient procedure, which means you go home on the same day.
-You must organise for someone to drive you home and to stay with you for the first 24 hours after surgery.
-You will not be discharged from the hospital unless there is someone to pick you up, and you should not take public transport.
+• You must organise for someone to drive you home and to stay with you for the first 24 hours after surgery.
+You will not be discharged from the hospital unless there is someone to pick you up.
+Transport by Taxi, Uber or public transport is not allowed.

-- You will wear a protective head dressing for one week after the operation.
-You will be required to wear a protective ear band or head garment for a further 3 months after surgery to ensure that your ears are protected until healing is fully matured.
+• You will wear a protective head garment for 2 days after the procedure and for 12 weeks at night to ensure that your ears are protected until healing is fully matured.

-- Stitches are usually removed, or dissolve in about a week and adult patients usually return to work about five days after surgery.
+• Stitches are usually removed, or dissolve in about a week and adult patients usually return to work about 7 days after surgery.

-- It is also recommended that you wear a wide headband, the head garment, or a beanie to bed at night to prevent the ears folding forwards whilst turning over during sleep.
+• It is also recommended that you wear a wide headband, the head garment provided by Dr Konrat, or a beanie to bed at night to prevent the ears folding forwards whilst turning over during sleep.
 The stitches in the ear cartilage are not fully secure for 3 months following surgery.

 Overcorrection: this places the ears too close to the head and may require a revision surgery.